dominique-mueller/devdom.io/content/blog/test-article/index.md

 ---
 title: My test article, with a potentially very long title that spans multiple lines
+description: This is a test article.
+It contains all kinds of content, so that we can verify that all the styling stuff and responsive behaviour is working as expected.
+Not the most beautiful blog article, but it's a start!
 date: 2020-03-15
 author: Dominique Müller
 tags:
   - development
   - react
   - design-systems
 ---

 An introduction to the article could be presented right here.